buddhist-uni/buddhist-uni.github.io/_content/canon/snp4.6.md

 ---

 > A wise man is not deluded by what is perceived by the senses.
 He does not expect purity by any other way.

+Life is short.
+Possessiveness brings grief.
+Freedom comes from abandoning any sense of “mine.”